Oil shale gas: Use

 Oil shale gas has served as a substitute for natural gas.
 In the 19th century and in the beginning of the 20th century oil shale gas was used as illuminating gas.
-In 1920s, gas plants in Tallinn and Tartu produced oil shale gas as a town gas.
+In the 1920s, gas plants in Tallinn and Tartu produced oil shale gas as a town gas.
 Since 1948, Estonian-produced oil shale gas was used in Leningrad and the cities in North Estonia.
 For this purpose, 276 gas generators were operational in Kohtla-Järve until 1987.

 As oil shale gas often occurs as a byproduct of shale oil extraction, depending on the processing technology, it may be used for heating the pyrolysis process.